Resource Allocation Plan Template

 Integrated features

 • Project Overview.
-Project Overview is your one-stop-shop for all important project context.
-Give your team a bird’s-eye view of the what, why, and how of your project work.
-Add a project description to set the tone for how you’ll work together in Asana.
-Then, share any important resources and context—like meeting details, communication channels, and project briefs—in one place.
+Project Overview is your one-stop shop for all important project context.
+Give your team a bird's-eye view of the what, why, and how of your project work.
+Add a project description and share key resources, like meeting details, communication channels, and project briefs, all in one place.

 • Slack.
-Turn ideas, work requests, and action items from Slack into trackable tasks and comments in Asana.
+Turn ideas, work requests, and action items from Slack into Asana tasks and comments.
 Go from quick questions and action items to tasks with assignees and due dates.
-Easily capture work so requests and to-dos don’t get lost in Slack.
+Easily capture work so requests and to-dos don't get lost in Slack.

 • Google Workplace.
-Attach files directly to tasks in Asana with the Google Workplace file chooser, which is built into the Asana task pane.
+Attach files directly to tasks in Asana using the Google Workspace file picker, built into the Asana task pane.
 Easily attach any My Drive file with just a few clicks.

-How do I create a resource allocation plan spreadsheet?
+Create a resource allocation plan template

 Create templates with Asana